 Two decades ago, the concept of legalizing marijuana was unthinkable.
-But now, in just the past six years, over half of the states have legalized medical marijuana.20 And a handful of states, in just the past three years, have legalized recreational marijuana.21 Bold and proud, United States citizens are approving marijuana more and more,22 and this culture shift is not about to cease.
-As many states create billion dollar marijuana industries,23 and even allow tourists to experiment with their new state laws,24 lawyers have started to ask four pertinent questions: (1) whether they may personally use medical and recreational marijuana under state law, (2) whether they may advise clients about the parameters of new medical and recreational marijuana laws, (3) whether they may advise marijuana-related businesses, and (4) whether they may be directly involved in operating a marijuana-related business.
+But now, in just the past six years, over half of the states have legalized medical marijuana.
+And a handful of states, in just the past three years, have legalized recreational marijuana.
+Bold and proud, United States citizens are approving marijuana more and more, and this culture shift is not about to cease.
+As many states create billion dollar marijuana industries, and even allow tourists to experiment with their new state laws, and even allow tourists to experiment questions: (1) whether they may personally use medical and recreational marijuana under state law, (2) whether they may advise clients about the parameters of new medical and recreational marijuana laws, (3) whether they may advise marijuana-related businesses, and (4) whether they may be directly involved in operating a marijuana-related business.